 Next are some time capsule things that I put in there to memorialize the place and time it was.
 The first are pennies, once BRAND NEW and SHINY and now old and tarnished.
 I remember putting in brand new pennies for the years 1970, 71,72, and 73 – my high school years and my first year in college.

 And stamps of that era, including some from my penpal in New Zealand that I blogged about here

 Last but certainly not least were two ticket stubs that were put into that precious jewelry box much later – in the eighties as it also contained my daughter’s baby bracelet (she was born in 1987).
 One is a stub of a late November 1984 Bruce Springsteen concert.
 I was nine months pregnant and rocking out to Bruce for that one.
-Brett came two weeks later.
+My son Brett came two weeks later.

 The next ticket stub was extremely momentous for me.
 It was my very first concert seeing my Beatles idol Paul McCartney for the first time. (now five times under my belt) It was a magical occasion because I traveled to LA for it – my husband had business there and we scored 10th row seats on the floor.
 Paul crooned to me as if nobody else was in the room for that wonderful concert.
 I will never forget that feeling as long as I live.
 It was certainly a dream come true.

 In fact, though I have been to some incredible concerts – more than the average person, and have been on cloud nine many times during bucket list concerts, this first “Paul” show was one of the top ever in my memory.
 The year was 1989.